Skip to content

 Can I get phone numbers and line types for Washington city HVAC contractors?

 Yes — LocalVein exports full phone numbers on every paid plan.
-Phone line type detection (mobile / landline / VoIP) via Twilio Lookup is a Growth-tier and above feature, which agencies use to route SMS-eligible prospects to a separate outreach sequence than landline-only operators.
+Phone line type detection (mobile / landline / VoIP) is a Core-tier and above feature, which agencies use to route SMS-eligible prospects to a separate outreach sequence than landline-only operators.
+Paid plans also surface a contact email for each business that publishes one on its own site — coverage is not universal.
 For Washington city's HVAC contractors, line types populate on the first paid scan and persist indefinitely — phone line types almost never change.

 How often is the Washington city HVAC list refreshed?

-Each HVAC contractor record refreshes on a 14-day cache cycle whenever a user scans the vertical.
-Washington city's Census numbers (population, home value, demographic signals used in the vulnerability score) refresh annually with the ACS release.
+Each HVAC contractor record is re-checked whenever a user scans the vertical.
+Washington city's demographic numbers (population, home value, demographic signals used in the vulnerability score) refresh annually.
 Most recent refresh on this page: April 2026.

 What you see vs. what you get